-The severity of the fear may reach to a dental phobia level.
+Phobia is an advanced form of anxiety that cannot be controlled voluntarily.
+It is a persistent and unrealistic fear of perceived danger, and it may cause overreactions to the threatening stimulus.
 Dental phobia is also known as dentophobia, dentist phobia, or odontophobia.
-Phobia is an advanced form of anxiety that cannot be controlled voluntarily.
-People with dental phobia feel terrified and frightened with the thought of a dental visit.
-Phobia is a persistent and unrealistic fear of perceived danger, and it may cause overreactions to the threatening stimulus.
+People with dental phobia (also known as dentophobia, dentist phobia, or odontophobia) feel terrified and frightened with the thought of a dental visit.
 Both dental anxiety and dental phobia cause physical, cognitive, emotional, and behavioural reactions.

 What Causes Dental Anxiety and Phobia?

 Many different reasons may cause dental phobia and dental anxiety.
 Below are some of the common causes:

 - Fear of pain:It can be regarded as the main reason for dental anxiety and dental phobia.
 This fear may also include fear of injections.
 Some people are terrified of needles.
 Especially the thought of having injections inside the mouth makes them very uncomfortable.